GageGabaldon/CS386-Team-Project/Deliverables/D2_Requirements.md

 Time Estimate: We estimate this will be developing as the game is developed and may take up to 15 hours.

-5. As a gamer I want to build a unique character so that I can personalize my experience.
+5. As a gamer, I want to build a unique character so that I can personalize my experience.

 Priority Level: Medium